AlonzoNalpon/Goop/GoopEngine/editorGuide.md

 Directory holds all folders and sub folders within Asset Directory.
 View displays files within each folder selected from Directory.
 Images are printed for .png files.
 Drag and Drop:
-1. images and prefrab file into viewport.
+1. images and prefab file into viewport.
 2. images to scene hierarchy.
 3. images into sprite box within the inspector.